Join Us

 ◇ All members of the Nakato lab will work with NGS analysis.
 We recommend that you try some NGS analysis beforehand.

-◇ The main NGS assays used in the Nakato lab are ChIP-seq, RNA-seq, Hi-C, and scRNA-seq.
+◇ The main NGS assays used in the Nakato lab are ChIP-seq, RNA-seq, Hi-C, scRNA-seq, and scATAC-seq.
 Of these, RNA-seq and scRNA-seq would be easy to try first.

 ◇ Reference books include Bioinformatics Data Skills for an introduction.
 Ming Tang's introduction tweet is also useful.